dinruz/js-exercises-functions-arrays/README.md

  ```bash
     cd js-exercises-functions-arrays/array-exercises
   ```
 * or you can run any JavaScript exercise file using Node.js.

-Make sure you have Node.js installed on your system.

 For example, to run the `01_camelize.js` array exercise:

   ```bash
     node array-exercises/01_camelize.js